 To multitask in Salvo, you must create and start tasks.
-Tasks are functions that consist of an optional initialization followed by an infinite loop containing at least one context switch.
+Tasks are functions that consist of an optional initialization / preamble followed by an infinite loop containing at least one context switch.
 Salvo tasks cannot take any parameters.
-When the task is created via OSCreateTask(), you assign an unused task control block (tcb) to it and it is placed in the stopped state.
+When the task is created via OSCreateTask(), you explicitly assign an unused task control block (tcb) to it and it is placed in the stopped state.
 A task can be created in many parts of your program.
 Tasks are often created prior to the start of multitasking, but they may also be created afterwards.

 In order for a task to be able to run, it must be in the eligible state.
 OSStartTask() can make a stopped task eligible.
-However, in the interest of keeping the Salvo code size small, OSCreateTask() automatically starts the task that it has created.24 Therefore a call to OSStartTask() is unnecessary.
+However, in the interest of keeping the Salvo code size small, OSCreateTask() automatically starts the task that it has created.25 Therefore a subsequent call to OSStartTask() is unnecessary if a Salvo task has been created normally.
 Once a task is made eligible, it will run by the scheduler as soon as it becomes the most eligible task, i.e. the eligible task with the highest priority.